henrylawson/photish/README.md

 The Host command will also automatically regenerate the website on startup and when a file is added, removed or modified in the `photo_dir` or `site_dir`.

+### Deploy

+Photish provides a plugin type specifically for deployments, called the [Deployment Engine](#deployment-engine-plugins).
+Once a deploy plugin is configured, it can be ran by passing the deploy plugins name as a value with the `engine` argument.

+    $ photish deploy --engine=name

 ### Rake Task

 If you would prefer to use Photish as a task in